safakgenisol/tuplutv/README.md

 The app does not provide any movie or TV content.
 As the developer, I cannot and will not provide content sources.
 You need to add your own Xtream or M3U sources.

 ---

+## Important
+-⚠️ Please send feedback to my email.
+It would help me most if you could include: your device details, screenshots from the app, and your feedback—but this isn’t a rule.
+Anyone can share thoughts however they like; it’s just easier for me to understand when it’s structured that way.

+My email is in the app under Settings → About

+---
 ## Legal Notes